slint-ui/slint/docs/language/src/concepts/translations.md

 ### `slint-viewer`

-When previewing files with the `slint-viewer` binary, you can pass the `--translation-domain` and `--translation-dir` option to the viewer
+When previewing files with the `slint-viewer` binary, you can pass the `--translation-domain` and `--translation-dir`. option to the viewer